jhwang20/jhwang20.github.io/README.md

 <h1> About Me </h1>

 Greetings!
-I am John Hwang.
-I am a student at The University of Texas at Austin pursuing a Bachelor of Business Administration in Finance and a Master of Science in Business Analytics with anticipated graduation in May 2025.
+I am John, and I’m a passionate advocate for leveraging Artificial Intelligence (AI) and Machine Learning (ML) to drive innovation in tech products.
+Currently, I’m pursuing a Master of Science in Business Analytics, which has sharpened my skills in data-driven decision-making.
+My Bachelor’s degree in Finance has provided a strong foundation in business strategy and financial principles.

-The following links are some of the projects that I have worked on during my time as a student at UT Austin!
+The following links are some of the cutting-edge projects that I have worked on during my time as a student at UT Austin!
 <h2>🌱 Relevent Courseworks:</h2>

-- Introduction to Machine Learning
+- Applied Machine Learning

 - Data Science Programming

 - Data Science for Business Applications

+- Investment Management

+- Intermediate Financial Accounting

 - Corporate Finance

-- Financial Accounting

-- Cost Accounting
+- Corporate Valuation

 <h2>👨‍💻 Data Science Projects:</h2>